Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Experiment

-\section{Experimental Data}
+\subsection{Experimental Data}

-The experiments involve two data sets.
-The main experimental data is CoRE2019 MOF data set that contains 10136 MOF structures.
-For the MOF data, the property of interest is Henry's constant \citet{RN26} .
+The proposed k-NAGCN was tested on two experimental datasets.
+The first dataset, CoRE2019, contains 12763 MOFs, and the property of interest is Henry's constant \cite{RN26}.
 Appendix \ref{appendix:Henry} presents the details of the calculation of Henry's constant.

+The proposed algorithm was also tested with a subset of the ICSD database built for ion conductivity prediction.
+The properties of interest of the ICSD data include minimum bond length, large Li site, and percolation radius. {In detail, there are 1758 crystals available for the bond length prediction, 2818 crystals available for percolation radius prediction, and 894 crystals available for Li site prediction.} These properties were calculated through topological analysis and could be used as indicators for high potential conductors.
+Readers could refer to \cite{RN25} for more details of the calculation of these properties.